 In the series premiere, Danny’s first opponent is a lunch lady ghost that attacks Casper High after Sam changes the menu to exclude all meat items in lieu of an ‘ultra-recyclo-vegetarian’ menu, much to the lunch lady ghost’s disdain.

 Breakdown: Ah, Danny Phantom.
-Arguably Butch Hartman’s best work.
 A simple tried and true tale that, to be honest, we’ve heard a thousand times before, but done in such a way that brought a fairly fresh spin on the story with plenty of memorable characters and storylines along the way.

 Actually, put another way, it’s like the story of Spider-man but melded with Ghostbusters.

-And, really, if you want to dissect this, it is a whole bunch of cliches, some even taken from Fairly Odd Parents.
+And, really, if you want to dissect this, it is a whole bunch of clichés.
 An unpopular kid who has trouble fitting in at school, bullied by the school jock who gets away with nearly everything, also targeted by jackass teachers, is given abilities that make his life even more complicated.
-The only two people who know about his powers are his two best friends, the tech genius Tucker Foley and the opinionated goth chick, who is obviously set to be a love interest, Sam Manson.
+The only two people who know about his powers are his two best friends, the tech genius, Tucker Foley, and the opinionated goth chick, who is obviously set to be a love interest, Sam Manson.

 His parents are basically two bumbling idiots who never catch onto Danny’s secret in the least and are always causing trouble for him with their weird behavior in ghost hunting and odd inventions.
 However, they do help out inadvertently sometimes by inventing things Danny can actually use, even if his parents have no clue how to make them work.